lrochette/til/copfa/artifactRepository.md

 **Notes:**
   - useDefaultArtifactRepo: not sure why
-  - useStaticCredentials: to force the use of SA instead of static credentials along with
+  - useStaticCredentials: to force the use of SA instead of static credentials along with this block:
   ```yaml
   artifactRepository:
     s3: